No results for ""

 Here is an example SQL implementation of the ANCOVA 3 model for covariate adjustment to demonstrate its simplicity.

-Assume that we have fields y and x in a table named UnitTable, which is aggregated by experiment units, with fields for analysis time, experiment, metric, segment, and arm.
-The following simple query produces non-CUPED and CUPED estimates with corresponding SEs aggregated by combinations of analysis time, experiment, metric, segment, and arm:
+Assume that we have fields y and x in a table named UnitTable, which is aggregated by experiment units, with fields for analysis time, experiment, metric, segment, and variation.
+The following simple query produces non-CUPED and CUPED estimates with corresponding SEs aggregated by combinations of analysis time, experiment, metric, segment, and variation:

 WITH BasicStats AS (